-You can export your Performance Monitoring data into BigQuery for further analysis.
+You can export Performance Monitoring data from iOS and Android apps into BigQuery for further analysis.
 BigQuery allows you to analyze the data using BigQuery SQL, export it to another cloud provider, and even use the data for your custom ML models.

 Enable BigQuery export